 So, think about internal communications in a creative way.
 Be an authentic and vulnerable leader.
 Share your own story.

 Understand the urgency and impact of reskilling by downloading the full IDC whitepaper, Society Impact-A Study of the Salesforce Economy in the UK and Ireland, sponsored by Salesforce UK and Ireland.

-This article was produced on behalf of Salesforce by Quartz Creative and not by the Quartz editorial staff.
+This content was produced on behalf of Salesforce by Quartz Creative and not by the Quartz editorial staff.
 Sources are provided for informational and reference purposes only.
-They are not an endorsement of Salesforce or Salesforce products.
+They are not an endorsement of Salesforce or Salesforce’s products or services.